Thursday, 22 December 2005

 On the way back, near the temple, trucks with the Ramleela actors was passing.
 Ram and his sena were on one truck and Ravan and his sena were on the second truck.
 Even these kind of processions were such old memories and I felt thrilled in spite of myself.

-The days are rushing past so quickly.
-Today I hope to go and see Anita.
-Rajouri Garden, where she lives seems so far away but I am hoping to travel by the Delhi Metro.
+The days of India-stay are rushing past so quickly.
+Today I hope to go and see Anita Ghai, my friend, who is a disability activist and a university professor.
+Rajouri Garden, where she lives seems so far away but I am hoping to travel by the new Delhi Metro.

 Thursday, 13 October 2005